How to Compare Magnesium Products

 • Missing the serving size: A product may look strong until you notice the listed amount requires multiple capsules or gummies.

-• Assuming all forms are interchangeable: Magnesium comes in different forms, and tolerance can differ.
+• Assuming all forms are interchangeable: Magnesium comes in different forms, bioavailability can differ, and tolerance can differ.

 • Ignoring tolerance: If stomach side effects matter to you, that should be part of the comparison from the start.
 For more on this, see can magnesium cause diarrhea?